UltraScan Version

 SOMO SAXS/SANS Simulation Options Summary

-In this module you can set/change the parameters used by the SAXS/SANS Simulation Module.
+In this module you can set/change the parameters used by the SAXS/SANS (SAS) and MALS Data Processing and Simulation Module.
 The module has been split up into several sub-modules, as shown in the above image.
 The sub-menus can be accessed by clicking on their names.

 SOMO SAXS Computation Options